First Year Mathematics and Statistics

 You may use any calculator you like during tutorials and your own study.
 In most units of study non-programmable calculators of any type are allowed during quizzes held in tutorials.
 (In some units, calculators may not be allowed at all during quizzes.)

-For calculator use during end-of-semester exams, please see the "approved calculators" information on the University's examinations web page, and the list of approved non-programmable calculators there.
+For calculator use during end-of-semester exams, please see the University's examinations web page examinations web page, in particular the list of approved calculators (non-programmable).
+Be aware that all calculators used in exams need to have a sticker of approval from the Student Center.